eic/epic-eic.org/README.md

-# EPIC Collaboration at the Electron-Ion Collider
+# ePIC Collaboration at the Electron-Ion Collider

 ## Quickstart for local builds